JacobMayer/Blankly/README.md

 3. Build an intuitive and functional User-interface

+## Code Developed By Team 28
+Team 28 is soley responsible for developing the user interface used in this projects as well as the machine learning models and the trading strategies.

+## Code Integrated From Other Sources
+The creation of the graphs was integrated from other sources.

 ## Justin Carlson's Contributions
 Justin was responsible for designing UI and modeling the data into an easy-to-read graphic format for the user.

 ## Zimuzo Agu's Contributions
-Zimuzo was responsible for designing the Long Short Term Memory (LSTM) Machine Learning Algorithm and integrating it into the program.
+Zimuzo was responsible for designing the Long Short Term Memory (LSTM) machine learning model and integrating it into the program.

 ## Jake Mayer's Contributions